-A load bank creates resistance as a means to consume electrical energy.
-It applies an electrical load to an electrical power source and converts (dissipates) the power output of the source.
+A load bank creates resistive electrical load for testing, discharging and recycling processes.
+It applies a load to an electrical power source and dissipates the power as heat.
 Ambient air-cooled load banks (the most common type) are like giant hair dryers.
-When activated they can handle large loads and can do so in a controlled manner.
+When activated they can handle large power loads in a controlled manner.

 What is a Load Bank Resistor?

 Load banks are powerful heating elements that form a network of resistors absorbing an electrical load from a generator, battery, or other power sources.
 A poorly designed load bank element leads to sagging, shorts, inaccurate data, and a reduced lifespan.

 TUTCO Farnam understands the need for a reliable Load Bank solution.
 All TUTCO Load Banks are reliabily engineered with custom open coil heating elements.
 Quality and durability are required for applications such as emergency back-up, UPS, inverters, generators, data centers, energy turbines, and production line testing.
 All Load banks use custom innovative designs based on application and required power ratings.
 Tutco-Farnam only uses top-grade alloys for load bank element resistors.
 From single handle enclosures to 20’ containers, Load banks can be custom-designed and manufactured to your specific application.